sPrizio/bluebell-ui/README.md

-# bluebell
+# bluebell-ui
-Official repository for bluebell wealth management
+bluebell-ui is the official git repository for the UI that powers bluebell.
+It is powered by Next.js and is built on React.

 ---